Skip to content

 An audit trail your agent can't tamper with

-A separate daemon signs and stores a tamper-evident receipt for every tool call your agent makes.
+Agent Receipts closes that gap.
+A separate daemon records a tamper-evident receipt for every tool call your agent makes.
 The signing keys and the receipt store live outside the agent process, so the audit trail holds up even if the agent is compromised.

 Built for platform and security teams approving agentic deployments.